eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Stay abreast of current industry and university compiler research and communicate key ideas to others at Mythic.
 	- ***Specific responsibilities will depend on background and skills.
 If working at the intersection of compilers, AI, analog computing, and processor architecture sounds exciting, this is the role for you.***
 	- Required:
-		* Bachelor’s in computer science or related field with 3+ years compiler development.
+		* Bachelor's in computer science or related field with 3+ years compiler development.
 		* Experience with system software and development tools.
 		* Experience with C and C++ programming Languages.
 		* Experience implementing, testing and upstreaming optimization and code generation solutions.
 		* Previous experience collaborating with others as part of a team.
 		* Strong software engineering skills.
 	- Nice to have but not required:
-		* Master’s or PhD in Computer Science or related field with 3+ years compiler research experience.
+		* Master's or PhD in Computer Science or related field with 3+ years compiler research experience.
 		* Experience with python.
 		* Familiarity with Agile software development processes
 		* Experience with embedded systems and instruction set architecture